 Levitt Pavilion Los Angeles hosts a series of free concerts in MacArthur Park throughout the summer, featuring a wide range of musical styles.
 The atmosphere is casual and community-oriented, with plenty of space to sit and enjoy the performances at your own pace.
 It’s one of the best low-key evening events in the city.

-Lost In Dreams Festival takes place July 11–12, 2026, bringing immersive visuals and electronic music performances to Los Angeles.
+Lost In Dreams Festival brings immersive visuals and electronic music performances to Los Angeles.
 While it leans younger, the production quality, staging, and structured festival layout make it appealing to visitors who enjoy large-scale events and want a memorable summer night experience.

 The inaugural Los Angeles Jazz Festival is a massive 25-day, citywide celebration debuting in August 2026, featuring over 150 events, including free park concerts, “Jazz After Dark” club shows, and a two-day beach finale at Dockweiler Beach (Aug 22-23).
 It aims to celebrate African, African American, and Caribbean culture.